-Enabling cross-origin resource sharing (CORS) can eliminate this issue, exposing the full details of the JS error to your application and allowing the error's stack trace to be captured by the New Relic Browser agent.
+Enabling cross-origin resource sharing (CORS) can eliminate this issue, exposing the full details of the JS error to your application and allowing the error's stack trace to be captured by the Browser agent.

 There are many online resources that provide information on CORS enabling and settings.
 This MDN article has a detailed description of CORS, with a section on configuring response headers, and another on CORS settings attributes.
 The Enable CORS website has information how to enable CORS for various platforms.

 New Relic is not responsible for the accuracy of third-party websites.

 This document is intended only as a general introduction to using CORS.
-Due to possible security concerns, New Relic recommends research before implementing any changes that impact the security of your application or resources.
+Due to possible security concerns, we recommend research before implementing any changes that impact the security of your application or resources.
 The optimal CORS implementation will depend on the systems you are using and your security considerations.

 Here are general instructions on how to implement CORS: